ClasherFTW/AphroditeV2/README.md

-# 🎮 Nom Nom – Your Ultimate Gaming Assistant
+# 🎮 Aphrodite – Your Ultimate Gaming Assistant

 **Nom Nom** is an advanced AI-powered gaming assistant built with **Next.js**, **TypeScript**, and **TailwindCSS**.
 Designed to elevate your gaming experience, it comes packed with rich features for players, coaches, and esports teams.